Salento: 1480-1815

+Risorgimento to 1900s

+Following the abolition of feudal society in 1816, the Kingdom of Naples and the Kingdom of Sicily went through a state merger, becoming the Kingdom of the Two Sicilies.

+In 1861, during the Risorgimento, Apulia joined the new Kingdom of Italy, after which the Catholic Church was forced to sell the majority of its land by the Kingdom.

+Modern history

+In 1922, under Mussolini the production of grain, olives and wine was increased in Apulia to try to make Italy a self-sufficient nation.
+In 1939, the Second World War had started, and German troops were placed in Salento and Italy.
+In 1943 in the ongoing the Second World War, Italy joined the Axis powers, causing the ports of Bari, Brindisi and Taranto to suffer heavy bombing as Allied troops attempted to remove German forces from Apulia.

 Geography

 The Salento peninsula is composed of limestone, dividing the Gulf of Taranto to the west from the Strait of Otranto on the east, with the Adriatic Sea to the north and the Ionian Sea to the south.
 Known also as "peninsula salentina", from a geo-morphologic point of view it encompasses the land borders between Ionian and the Adriatic Seas, to the "Messapic threshold", a depression that runs along the Taranto-Ostuni line and separates it from the Murge.

 The climate is typically Mediterranean with hot, dry summers and mild, rainy winters which provides suitable conditions for the cultivation of olives, citrus fruits and palm trees.
 The generally flat topography and surrounding seas can make Salento prone to windy weather year round.

 Winters are mild and rainy with temperatures generally hovering in the teens °C during the day.
 Occasional bora winds from the northeast can bring colder temperatures to the east of the Italian Peninsula.
 Snowfall has been recorded as recently as 2017 but is generally very rare in coastal Salento.
 In contrast, southerly sirocco winds can bring warm temperatures of 20°C+ even during the midwinter months.
 Alongside much of southern Italy, summers are hot, dry and sunny.
 While the seas which surround Salento moderate it from the extreme heat seen in Foggia and Basilicata, summer temperatures are still high with temperatures occasionally reaching 40°C or higher during heatwaves.
 Sirocco winds from the south occasionally deposit dust and sand from the Sahara in the coastal towns of Salento during such heatwaves.
 Humidity levels can be high and summer thunderstorms are not unknown.